TheAlphaSchoolSystemPTYLTD/data-upload-utility/setEmployeeDataUploadUtility.md

 * **Version History:**

+	TASS v58.5 - update `school_email` to be accepted if employee is also a teacher, teacher `e_mail` will get updated in the mean time to be in sync.

 	TASS v53 - Added 2 new parameters `indig_status`, `main_activity`

 	TASS v49.1 - Validations changed for `add1_text`, `city_text`, `state_text`, `post_code`, `country_text`, and `country_code` fields based on Single Touch Payroll